ucarion/saml/README.md

 * **An Identity Provider can put *anything* they like in a SAML assertion.**
   There is no guarantee that Identity Providers won't try to send you nefarious SAML assertions.
-For example, an identity provider is allowed to claim they have a user with the email steve.jobs@apple.com, no verification required.
+For example, an IdP is allowed to claim they have a user with the email steve.jobs@apple.com, no verification required.
 There is no global SAML police.

   If you don't keep this in mind, you might accidentally introduce vulnerabilities in your SAML implementation.
 For instance, don't solely rely